py-lama/pylogs/README.md

-# LogLama - Log Smart, Debug Faster, Scale Better
+# LogLama - The Primary Service for PyLama Ecosystem

-A powerful logging utility for the PyLama ecosystem with CLI, API, SQLite support, web interface for log visualization, and auto-diagnostic capabilities.
-LogLama provides a unified logging solution that can be integrated into any application or programming language.
+LogLama serves as the primary service for the PyLama ecosystem, providing centralized environment management, dependency validation, and comprehensive logging capabilities.
+It starts first and ensures that all components have the correct configuration before they run.
+LogLama provides a unified logging and environment solution that can be integrated into any application or programming language.

 <div align="center">